 Here’s what Blendo Games looks like:

-I got the standing desk a couple years ago on a whim, because the idea of sitting for ungodly hours every day made me squirrely.
+I got the standing desk a couple years ago on a whim, [what is because the idea of sitting for ungodly hours every day made me squirrely.
 For folks who have experienced stand-up meetings, you’ll know that forcing someone to stand on their feet prevents a lot of dilly-dallying and puttering around.
 If you feel meetings aren’t productive, try removing all chairs.

 (I got a high stool for those lazy times.)

 When I worked at Pandemic, I’d occasionally come to work an hour early and leave an hour early.